-Date
+Date of Faculty Member's next Multilevel Review: SIGNATURES

 2. Faculty Member:

-I have received these comments and ratings from my immediate supervisor.
-I understand that I have the right to respond to these comments and ratings in writing within five (5) working days after receipt of this document.
+I have received these comments and ratings from my immedia have the right to respond to these comments and ratings in wri- after receipt of this document. -

 1. Signature of Faculty Member Date

 3. Optional Comments by Faculty Member:

 I would like to add these comments:

 Signature of Faculty Member Date

 4. Signature of Dean Date